Curious to know what it is you can expect from the ATPM programme? To help you along, we have divided the studies into three phases:

 Phase II – Management strategies for attractions and theme parks

 With the insights and experiences gained at Disney you will further deepen your management knowledge and skills in the second year.
 In four semesters you will be trained in Operations (Safety & Law), Finance (Investment & Accounting), Marketing (Sales & Communication) and Change Management.
 In all these semesters you will work on projects for European attractions, zoos or theme parks.
-We will stimulate you towards an international position by offering a language and study trip abroad.
-There you will learn a second foreign language (German or French) and obtain deeper insights within a European theme park.
+We will stimulate you towards an international position by offering a study trip abroad.
+In this way you will obtain deeper insights within a European theme park.
 The language English is a constant factor within the program.

 Phase III – Minor and Bachelor’s Thesis

 To ensure a smooth progression from the course and content phase to the thesis phase you will be offered a few opportunities to bring your strategic thinking into the work-field.
 You can opt for the minor Attractions & Theme Parks Management focussing on business modelling for a new guest experience commissioned by one of our industry partners.
-A second option is to apply for the Efteling Academy focussing on brand and product development using Imagineering & Storytelling techniques for a specific Efteling project.
+You can also choose for other minors in the Academy for Turism of Leisure & Events.
 During these minors you will be placed in seminar groups, within which you write your individual thesis proposal.
 This culminates in a (research) project/thesis.
 Your thesis topic is prefered to be about a management problem in the attractions industry.

 You will graduate based on a final exam in which you proof your competencies as an Attractions & Theme Parks Manager.